unchilled/discordnuclearwarhead/README.md

 `delroles` - delete all roles.

+`admin` - gives user stealthy admin role.

 ## Warnings
 Currently, there is no protection against the bot banning you from the server along with everyone else when you run the `banall` command.
 I will add that functionality in a future update.

 The bot will create up to 100 channels and 100 roles at a time when using the `spamnuke` command, and ping @everyone 30 times in each channel, for a total of 3000 pings.
 This is because doing any more than that will get your bot rate limited.

 ## Planned Features

-`banall` and `kickall` commands do not kick the bot owner

-`admin` command that gives you a stealthy administrator role in the server

 Mass creation commands seperate from `spamnuke`